Executive Ed.D. in Higher Education Leadership

 President, National University

-Focuses research on South Asian American college students, diversity training efficacy for student leaders, and work/life integration for student affairs administrators.
+Centers research on college student identity development, personal branding for student leaders, and work/life integration for student affairs administrators

 Comparing the PHEL Ed.D. and Ph.D.
 Qualifiers